isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 (c) Third, optimising and rejuvenating our land and properties for the community.

 {:start="12"}
-12. SPS Rahayu Mahzam and I will address these themes and also address, as far as we can, the cuts that have been raised by Members.
+12. Senior Parliamentary Secretary Rahayu Mahzam and I will address these themes and also address, as far as we can, the cuts that have been raised by Members.

 **I. Enhancing Trust, Relevance and Accessibility of our Legal System**